 Have you tried the Iced Brown Sugar Oatmilk Shaken Espresso from Starbucks?
 It is so good and as soon as I tasted it, I knew I needed to make it at home too!
 Brown sugar and a dash of cinnamon provide terrific depth of flavor for this awesome drink.

 Check out all of the Gluten Free Dessert Recipes on this website!

 - ¾ cup butter room temperature

 - 1 teaspoon espresso powder regular or decaf is fine

-- 1 cup chocolate chips I used a dark chocolate, but semi-sweet or milk would work as well
+- 1 cup dark chocolate chips or semi-sweet or milk

 - Store in an airtight container for soft bites of shortbread and in a not quite airtight container if you prefer the shortbread to be more crisp.
 Enjoy!